jagrat-phugat/trado/README.md

-# Market Data Collector
+# TRADO <> IIT Ropar Hackathon

-Welcome to the IIT Ropar Hackathon!
+Welcome to the Trado <> IIT Ropar Hackathon!
+This is the first part of a two part hackathon conducted by Trado, at IIT Ropar.

 This project involves building a service that connects to an MQTT broker to subscribe to market data, process it, and store it in a TimescaleDB database.

 ## Task Overview